mediagoom/mediagoom.github.io/_posts/2017-01-31-How-to-automate-a-@GitHub-release-using-@travisci-and-@appveyor.markdown

 Once you realize this as a fact then you have to get organized for when something bad happen.

 Whatever your strategy is, one really important aspect is:
-how you can correlate software version the user is using with the source code from which it originated?
+how can you correlate the software version the user is using with the source code from which it was built?

 Well the answer is easy isn't it? just use a **git tag** and write the same version in your compiled software.
 Perfect.
-That's exactly what we do.
-We have just automated it so we can never forget.
+That's exactly what we are going to do.
+We will just automate it so we will never forget it.

 <!--excerpt-->

 If you are interested in what we have done just read on.

 Well first of all, you need a Github project.
-You should already have automated the build with [@travisci] [tr] for Linux/mac builds and [@appveyor] [apv] for Windows builds.
+You should already have automated the build with [@travisci] [tr] for Linux/Mac builds and [@appveyor] [apv] for Windows/Linux builds.
 We will not enter into the details of setting up automated builds or automated tests however in case you think this should be an interesting topic just let us know.
 So you have your builds succeeding and passing all test and you are ready to release, and now what?
+Now you need to:
+- Create a tag
-Now you need to create a tag, pass that tag to your source code and then have the output of the build linked back to the Github tag as a Release.
+- Pass that tag to your source code
+- Insert the tag in your copiled assets
+- Create a Github Release
+Now anything bad should appen to a user you can use your software version to get the exact code from where it was built.

 Let's view each steps in details.